iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

 * 70dfb57, the initial commit, already has the asg_scheduled_actions hook.
 * d5008a4 adds the asg_scaling_processes hook.
-* 9aa3b98 documents the asg_scaling_prcesses hook.
+* 9aa3b98 documents the asg_scaling_processes hook.
 * 3ecf9cc documents both hooks in website/docs/stack_config.md.
 Today's asg_scaling_processes documentation looks like this.
 * 4e24b03 uses the Sphinx automodule directive to generate pages from the hook source code.
 * 3ed4aa1 moves the hook docs to website/docs/hooks.md.